Ledger Extension: Cross-Chain Browser Extension for Web3

 Frictionless Web3 Exploration

-Let’s say you’re interacting with a Solana based DeFi platform; Ledger Extension will automatically connect with the application using the Solana account in your wallet.
-And if you want to go check out your favourite Ethereum DeFi platforms after that – no problem, Ledger Extension is compatible with both, and will be able to switch seamlessly between your crypto wallets for a friction-free Web3 browsing experience.
+Let’s say you’re interacting with a Polygon based DeFi platform; Ledger Extension will automatically connect with the application using the correct account.
+Then if you want to go check out your favourite Ethereum DeFi platforms after that: no problem.
+Ledger Extension is compatible with both, and can switch seamlessly between your crypto wallets for a friction-free Web3 browsing experience.

-Better still, you can use multiple Ledger devices with the Extension.
-Switching between your separate devices – and the accounts within them – is easy!
+It also allows you to switch between your separate devices – and the accounts within them – with ease!
 This means you can keep a cold wallet vault, a burner account and more, using the extension to flick between them.

-Where other browser extensions are tricky to use and leave users unable to really see what they’re giving permission for, Ledger’s browser extension makes Web3 secure, transparent and more accessible than ever.
+Where other browser extensions are tricky to use and leave users unable to really see what they’re giving permission for, Ledger’s browser extension makes Web3 secure and transparent.